 Every vendor who sells products that bear the University's trademarks must be licensed through CLC.

-VIII.
+VII.
 Licenses and Fees

 There are three types of license agreements.
 The following agreements are administered by CLC.
 Types of agreements include: